Perfect for busy weeknights, this Slow Cooker Italian Chicken Soup is bursting with flavor and packed with nutrients.

 Fun Fact: I have never used my slow cooker more in my entire life than I have in recent months!
 Between the 4 feet of snow on the ground and the craziness of caring for a 3 month old and 2 year old all day, slow cooking is a complete lifesaver.

 The Slow Cooker Italian Chicken Soup that I created in honor of Katie is actually a twist on one of our long time favorites: Slow Cooked Tuscan Chicken and Beans.
 It is perfect for a new mom who may only have a few moments to think about dinner but needs a hearty and healthy meal more than anyone!

 As I work towards losing the rest of the baby weight, I’ve found that eating leftovers for lunch the next day is not only a huge time saver but a great way to keep my calories in check for the day.
-This soup is naturally gluten free, full of protein and extremely satisfying.
+This soup is naturally gluten-free, full of protein and extremely satisfying.
 If you prefer soup on the spicier side, double the chili flakes.
-To keep the dish more mild, use black pepper instead.
+To keep the dish milder, use black pepper instead.

 One last tip: whenever you slow cook food for many hours, I recommend garnishing with fresh herbs before serving.
 It brightens up the dish and adds a much needed fresh flavor to round out the meal.

 Frequently asked questions:

 Yes.
 To use fresh kale instead of frozen simply add it 15 minutes before the end of the cooking time.

 Swiss chard or spinach works well as a substitute.

 Chicken can be added raw.
 It will cook in the slow cooker.